jjsch-dev/pico_i2c_sniffer/README.md

 ![alt text](images/block_diagram_pio.png)

-Excerpt from the code of the START and MAIN state machine.
+Excerpt from the code of the START DATA and MAIN state machine.

 ```assembly
 .program i2c_start